MysteryDash/Offline-PS4-Remote-Play/README.md

 # Offline PS4 Remote Play

-Ever wanted to use your PS4 on your local network but couldn't because you didn't have an Internet connection available ?
+Ever wanted to use your PS4 on your local network but couldn't because you didn't have an Internet connection available?
-Here's the solution !
+Here's the solution!

 ## Before we get started, a little message for Sony

 Hello Sony,
-If you ever happen to read this, don't you think it would be nice to have this feature built-in ?
+If you ever happen to read this, don't you think it would be nice to have this feature built-in?
-Think about it like this for a second : you are going on holiday with your PS4 and your laptop because you have no other display available for it.
+Think about it like this for a second: you are going on holiday with your PS4 and your laptop because you have no other display available for it.
 Most laptops aren't shipped with an HDMI input port so you can't directly connect your PS4 to your laptop's screen.
 However, what you can do is connect your laptop and your PS4 with an ethernet cable and use Remote Play... until you realize that you need an Internet connection to start the software.
-Looking for updates is nice, but is there really a point in preventing players from using their console because they don't have an Internet connection available all the time ?
+Looking for updates is nice, but is there really a point in preventing players from using their console because they don't have an Internet connection available all the time?
 Incidentally, if you have any problem with me posting this, please don't hesitate to contact me.

 ## Supported versions of the Remote Play

-You can find older versions of the Remote Play on the Internet Archive: Wayback Machine !
+You can find older versions of the Remote Play on the Internet Archive: Wayback Machine!
 - 1.0.0.15181 - Hash : 694659629815D82CDCD62A95FA771237
 - 1.5.0.8251 - Hash : 53DF9F442EEC309D95BE88D28CC21E18
 - 2.0.0.2211 - Hash : FCD0DD66996B399F6A1A9A254F7E85B3